 As a motorist, you need to learn how to avoid riding the clutch in traffic.
 This will help you extend the life of your clutch system.
 Here are the things to do.

 Many motorists are guilty of riding their clutch in traffic or intersections.
 Doing this will put more stress on the clutch.
-If you have to stop in intersections or traffic, I advise you to put your car on neutral and hold it at that spot with the emergency brake.
+If you have to stop in intersections or traffic, put your car on neutral and hold it at that spot with the emergency brake.

 Shift gears properly and do not delay

 When shifting between different gear ranges, you need to do it properly.
 Do not delay while shifting gears.
-As a new driver, when driving manual transmissions, you must not depress the clutch pedal long enough before shifting the gears.
+As a driver, you must not depress the clutch pedal long enough before shifting the gears.

 Be quick about it (not too quickly, though).
 Imagine how many times you shift gears when driving and how much friction you’re creating between the clutch disc and the flywheel.